vega-2135/vint-age/README.md

 - ### Products Page
 The Product Page displays all the products that belong to a given category.
 At the top right of this page, there is a link that redirects users to a page showing all products and a number that represents the total number of products available for a given category.
 Additionally, there is a dropdown menu to sort the products by price, rating, name, and category.

 Each product listing on the page features an image of the product, followed by the product name, price, category, and rating.
+For admin users, "Edit" and "Delete" buttons are displayed to the right of the product rating.
+Clicking the "Edit" button directs the admin user to a page where they can edit the details of the given product (image, name, price, etc.).
+Clicking the "Delete" button removes the product from the website and the database.

 <details>
 <summary>Products Page Screenshots</summary>